bloominstituteoftechnology/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+it() are individual tests which should not be subdivided.
+Multiple it() functions can be organized into a describe() block, which is used to organize your test file into components that run together (running multiple tests)

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+The purpose of TDD is to efficiently write functioning code by creating a test that your program would initially fail, and then writing the minimum amount of code possible to pass that test.
+I like this approach and was already doing it to some extent by always running programs as I wrote them to see if they were rendering the desired results, even if it did not mimic the end result.

 1. Mention three types of automated tests.

+Unit, integration, and end-to-end

 ## Project Set Up